Canada Company Formations

-A Canadian corporation can be formed in one of two ways:
+A Canadian corporation can be either:

-Advantages of federal incorporation:
+Advantages of Federal incorporation:

 As a Federal Corporation in Canada you are entitled to use your name in any province in Canada.
 You may still be required to meet individual provincial registration and taxation requirements.